JayVelazquez/playlist-maker/README.md

 Development Key: The REACT_APP_SPOTIFY_PUBLIC_KEY is for development purposes and does not represent the actual application key.
 Feel free to create a new key by going to Spotify developer.

+RedirectURI: The RedirectUri is my own URI.
+Feel free to use localhost:3000 or input your own uri.

 ## Project Status
 Project is: _Complete_